BuidlGuidl/PWA-base/README.md

 > Hint: You can mass copy all the config variables from your `packages/nextjs/.env.local` config files and paste them into the Vercel form.

+> Note: If you run `yarn vercel` from the CLI, after setting all environment variables in Vercel, you will need to perform a second deployment to refresh them, by running `yarn vercel` again.

 ## Development and References

 ### Important Development files